luarocks/luarocks/test/README.md

 ##Usage
 Running of tests is based on basic Busted usage. *-Xhelper* flag is mandatory for inserting arguments into testing (primary black-box).
 Flag *--tags=* or *-t* is mandatory for specifying which tests will run.
-Mandatory *-Xhelper* argument is always version of Lua.
+Mandatory *-Xhelper* flag always needs version of Lua or LuaJIT (e.g. *lua=5.2.4* or *luajit=2.0.3*).
 Start tests inside LuaRocks folder or specify with *-C* flag.

 **Arguments for Busted helper script**

 ```
-lua=<version>, !mandatory! type your full version of Lua (e.g. --lua 5.2.4)
+lua=<version>, !mandatory! type your full version of Lua (e.g. lua=5.2.4)
+OR
+luajit=<version>, !mandatory! type your full version of LuaJIT (e.g. luajit=5.2.4)

 env=<type>,	(default:"minimal") type what kind of environment to use ["minimal", "full"]
 clean,	remove existing testing environment
+travis,  add just if running on TravisCI
 os=<version>,    type your OS ["linux", "os x", "windows"]
 ```
 ---------------------------------------------------------------------------------------------